sandy-rt/VAmPI/SECURITY.md

 ## 1. Introduction

-This document outlines the security policy for the open-source repository maintained by Sandeep Tembare The purpose of this policy is to ensure the security and integrity of the software contained within the repository and to provide guidelines for reporting and addressing security issues.
+This document outlines the security policy for the open-source repository maintained by User  The purpose of this policy is to ensure the security and integrity of the software contained within the repository and to provide guidelines for reporting and addressing security issues.

 ## 2. Scope

-This security policy applies to all contributors, maintainers, and users of the open-source repository hosted by Sandeep Tembare
+This security policy applies to all contributors, maintainers, and users of the open-source repository hosted by User

 ## 3. Security Vulnerability Reporting